Computer glasses: how to protect your eyes in the digital age

 -

-Evaluate the time spent in front of screens to choose the degree of blue light filtering.
+Assess the time spent in front of screens – to choose the degree of blue light filtration.

 -

-Choose the type of lens – based on your age, prescription, and working distances.
+Choose the lens type – based on your age, prescription, and working distances.

 -

-Check for additional treatments – anti-reflective, anti-scratch, UV protection, or easy-clean coating.
+Check for additional treatments – anti-reflective, anti-scratch, UV protection, or easy-to-clean coating.

-Computer protection lenses are not just a modern accessory, but a necessity in the digital age.
-They help prevent eye strain, reduce the risk of visual disturbances, and provide visual comfort throughout the day, whether you are working, studying, or relaxing in front of screens.
+Computer vision lenses with protective features are not just a modern accessory, but a necessity in the digital age.
+They help prevent eye fatigue, reduce the risk of visual disturbances, and provide visual comfort throughout the day, whether you are working, studying, or relaxing in front of screens.
 Choosing the right lenses is an important step for long-term eye health.